- Find a Trail

 - Get Involved

-Closure Notice: Beginning March 31, 2021, DDOT and the NPS will be working on a construction project that began in March 2021 and will affect much of the southern segment of the trail (between M Street and Broad Branch Road NW) until its estimated completion in Spring 2023.
-The project will widen the existing trail and add in a new trail bridge, as well as adding 0.9 mile of new trail along Piney Branch Parkway.
-During this time, sections of the trail may be subject to closures and/or detours.
-Please check the official project site for the latest information.
+Closure Notice: The District Department of Transportation and the National Park Service are working on a construction project that began in March 2021 and will affect much of the southern segment of the trail (between M Street and Broad Branch Road NW) until the project’s estimated completion in spring 2023.
+During this time, sections of the trail may be subject to closures and/or detours; please check the official project site for the latest information.